gost-dom/shaman/README.md

 > [!NOTE]
 > In my experience, 80% of all developers and UI designers are ignorant of
 > accessibility.
 As a consequence any new project member are statistically very
-> likely to break the accessibility build in; if not verified at design time.
+> likely to break accessibility if not verified at design time.
+Fast
-> Fast developer-friendly tests are the fastest feedback possible.
+> developer-friendly tests is the best way to detect this early, preventing an
+> unproductive path.
 >
 > (80% was a pretty conservative number.
 It's probably more like 95%)